 As of October 31st, 2020, total enrollment in Preschool through 8th grade was 332.

 St. Joan of Arc is made up of people who care.
 They care about God, themselves, and others.
 It is that feeling that makes St. Joan of Arc stand out as a community of Christian commitment.

-During the 2014-2015 academic year, St. Joan of Arc school celebrated 35 years of dedicated service to educating in a faith-filled environment.
+In 2020 St. Joan of Arc school will celebrate 40 years of dedicated service to educating students in a faith-filled environment.

 Following the Lord Jesus, our Master Teacher, St. Joan of Arc Catholic School is committed to partnering with parents in the faith-filled education of children.
 We provide an environment that empowers students to be creative, self-disciplined, courageous learners who demonstrate life-long service to God and others.